 Attaching Top Twine: Now that the middle twine is attached, next we are going to attach the top twine to the crochet stars.
 Cut your desired length of twine once more, preferably the same size as the previous piece.
 With the stars still backside up, insert the crochet hook into the top of the uppermost point, then pull the twine through to attach to the star.
 Repeat this step for all the stars on your garland until you are done.

 You are done!

 Once you are done, you can use these to decorate for the holidays and then take pride in the fact that you made them yourself!
-I am planning on hanging mine in front of my tv stand with some lighted Christmas garland!
+I intend to hang mine in front of my TV stand with some lighted Christmas garland.